juecd/slate/source/index.html.md

 The Hako API is organized around REST.
 All requests must include a `content-type` header of `application/json` and the body must be a valid JSON.

 <aside class="notice">
-If using Postman, be sure to send POST request form data as "x-www-form-urlencoded".
+If using Postman, be sure to send POST and PUT request data as "raw".
+Wrap all strings (including dictionary keys and values) with double quotes.
 </aside>

 JSON is returned by all API responses, including errors.